rayko/gnip_api/README.md

 ## Recent Changes

+- Timeout for requests added to fail if API is non responsive, time can be configured
 - Search API returns parsed data either for counts or activities, which also makes Search API usable to get activities now
 - Removed unused RateLimiter
 - Removed unused Mutex